Frequently Asked Questions

 - How confident are you that these new IFDs are more accurate than the old ones?

-The new IFDs are based on a greatly expanded rainfall database and use contemporary methods for analysis of the rainfall data.
+The 2016 IFDs are based on a greatly expanded rainfall database and use contemporary methods for analysis of the rainfall data.
 In addition, the length of record available for each station has been maximised through quality control processes and Region of Influence methods.
-The new IFDs provide a better overall fit to the current rainfall database than the old IFDs.
+The 2016 IFDs provide a better overall fit to the current rainfall database than the old IFDs.

-As with all statistical methods, there is always a level of uncertainty in the derived results due to the variability inherent in the data sample.
-In the new IFDs this uncertainty has been reduced through the increased sample size afforded by the additional years of recorded data and the inclusion of significant amounts of rainfall data from water agencies around the country.
+As with all statistical methods, there is a level of uncertainty in the derived results due to the variability inherent in the data sample.
+In the 2016 IFDs this uncertainty has been reduced through the increased sample size afforded by the additional years of recorded data and inclusion of significant amounts of rainfall data from water agencies around the country.

 The process of developing the new IFDs was guided and reviewed by a panel of experts set up by Engineers Australia.